gsl-lite/gsl-lite/doc/Features.md

 use( not_null( &i ) );  // runtime check
 ```

-This choice has the generally desirable consequence that it encourages promulgation of non-nullability.
+This choice has the generally desirable consequence that it encourages propagation of non-nullability.
 Explicit conversions are needed only when converting a nullable to a non-nullable pointer; therefore, as
 more and more of a code base is converted to `not_null<>`, fewer explicit conversions need to be used.